-- Install the blower (see "Appendix 3: Optional Blower Installation") - Install the thermodisc (see "Appendix 4: Optional Thermodisc Installation") - Install the fresh air intake (see "Appendix 1: Optional Fresh Air Intake Kit Installation")
+- Install the fresh air intake (see "Appendix 1: Optional Fresh Air Intake Kit Installation"). - Install the blower (see "Appendix 3: Optional Blower Installation"), - Install the thermodisc (see "Appendix 4: Optional Thermodisc Installation")

-5.1 The Use of a Fire Screen
+4.1 The Use of a Fire Screen

-In the United States or in provinces with a particulate emission limit (eg US EPA), the use of wood stoves with open door with and fire screen is prohibited.
+In the United States or in provinces with a particulate emission limit (eg. US EPA), the use of woodstoves with the door open with a rigid firescreen is prohibited.

 This stove has been tested for use with an open door in conjunction with a fire screen, sold separately.
-Make sure the fire screen is properly secured on the stove to avoid any risk of fire.
-When the fire screen is in use, it is important not to leave the stove unattended to respond promptly in the event of smoke spillage into the room.

-Potential causes of smoke spillage are described in Section "10.
-The Venting System", page 37 of this manual.
-See Appendix 2: Optional Fire Screen Installation", page 44 for installation instructions.
+The fire screen must be properly secured on the stove to avoid any risk of sparks damaging the flooring.
+When the fire screen is in use, do not leave the stove unattended to respond promptly in the event of smoke spillage into the room.
+Potential causes of smoke spillage are described in Section "9.
+The Venting System" of this manual.
+See "Appendix 2: Optional Fire Screen Installation" for installation instructions.